Idaline/SFW/README.md

 # SFW
-R package for modeling soil food web dynamics and predicting species interactions from their traits
+R package for modeling soil food web dynamics and predicting species interactions from their traits. \\
+More information about the model that predicts the interactions available on : \\
+Laigle, I., Aubin, I., Digel, C., Brose, U., Boulangeat, I., & Gravel, D. (2018).
+Species traits as drivers of food web structure.
+Oikos, 127(2), 316-326. \\
+and about the model that predicts population dynamics : \\
+Laigle, I., Aubin, I., & Gravel, D. (2018).
+Species traits and community properties explain species extinction effects on detritus-based food webs. arXiv preprint arXiv:1809.03614.

 ## MakePhylo